Are people still reading and following blogs?

 One example would be to explain the true origin of pizza as an Italian-American recipe that would eventually be adopted by chefs in Italy.

-In the end, there are no good reasons for you to abandon blogging in 2020; in fact, if you have not previously published a blog, this could be a great year to start doing so.
+In the end, there are no good reasons for you to abandon blogging in 2023; in fact, if you have not previously published a blog, this could be a great year to start doing so.
+You can read this article on how to get creative blog content ideas and start your blogging journey now.

 Market research shows that blogs are only second only to podcasts in terms of reader engagement, and this can be explained by the intimacy that this content platform continues to provide.